spacemeshos/docs/docs/experimental/node-split.md

 2. Using remote running node and local smeshing service

+#### Smeshing service

-For convenience, we're hosting example configs for node and smeshing service:
+For convenience, we're hosting example config smeshing service:
 * Mainnet compatible config for smeshing service: https://configs.spacemesh.network/config.mainnet-smeshing-service.json

+As you see config for smeshing-service is stipped down node config.
+The essential part is the `api` section.
+As for now, any valid node config is valid smeshing-service config IF the `api` section is altered to match the config shared above.

+#### Node service

+Please note that we're NOT providing example configs for node-service for mainnet as all that's needed is to enable one additional API endpoint.

+Node-service is just a full Spacemesh node with two exposed APIs.
+As mentioned above, smeshing-service needs to connect to the node-service API endpoint and v2 API endpoint.
+Therefore the matching configuration options are `--grpc-json-listener` and `--node-service-listener`.

+#### Other than mainnet configs

+We're also sharing non mainnet configs.

 * Devnet3 compatible for node service: https://configs.spacemesh.network/config.devnet3-node-service.json
 * Devnet3 compatible for smeshing service: https://configs.spacemesh.network/config.devnet3-smeshing-service.json

-Please note that we're NOT providing example configs for node-service for mainnet as all that's needed is to enable one additional API endpoint.

 ### Versions compatibility